-THIRD PARTY LIABILITY
+THIRD PARTY LIABILITY - PAYMENT OF CLAIMS

-The Nevada Medicaid program is designed to function primarily as a cost avoidance system.
+The Nevada Medicaid program is designed to function primarily as a cost avoidance system, with cost savings.
 This method was chosen as the most efficient and least costly due to the multitude of insurance companies utilized by Nevada residents.
-Also, insurance data is fed into our bill paying system on an individual basis through our local Welfare district offices.
-Direct contact is made by the Eligibility Certification Specialist (ECS) with the policy holder or dependent and all available information is collected.
+Also, insurance data is fed through a secured transmittal bill paying system on an individual basis.
+Direct contact is made by the fiscal agent TPL unit directly with insurance carriers and all available information is collected.

-However, when necessary, post-payment recovery is also incorporated.
+The Nevada bill paying system has a direct connection to the Center for Medicare and Medicaid Services' system.
+Cost savings occur when post-payment recovery is also incorporated.
 Criteria have therefore been established for both systems with emphasis on cost effectiveness and FFP compliance.